 Understanding Data Visualization

+You need to understand Data Visualization before reading this data visualization masterclass blog post.
 Data visualization refers to creating graphs that represent information and data.
 It involves using visual elements such as charts, graphs, and maps to communicate insights and patterns hidden within the data.
 Effective data visualization can transform complex datasets into easily digestible visuals, making it easier for stakeholders to understand trends, correlations, and outliers.

 The Power of Visual Communication